1ahmedg/mrsync/README.md

        host, the copy occurs locally (see also the --list-only option).

     SETUP
-       See the file [README [https://ahmedg.fr/mrsync.txt] for installation instructions.
+       See the file https://ahmedg.fr/mrsync.txt for installation instructions.

        Once  installed,  you  can use mrsync to any machine that you can access via a remote shell (as well as some that you can access using the mrsync